Skip to contents

 • the “season directory” is a folder containing dvw files from other matches.
 If you are scouting a new match and you provide a season directory, you can choose teams from other matches for the new match.
 This saves having to re-enter team and player details.
 The season directory will also be used as the starting point when selecting a video file

-• the video file is required
+• the video file is required for click-scouting, and optional for type-scouting

 • you can also optionally provide a .dvw or .ovs file (i.e. a partially-scouted file that you wish to continue scouting).
 If you do not provide a dvw file, the app creates a new, empty match file.